seanpmaxwell/jet-schema/README.md

 - Typesafety works both ways, you can either force a schema-type when the `schema` function is called OR you can infer a type from a schema.
 - Set a default value for any validation-function you may wanna reuse.
 - Provides a `transform` wrapper function to modify values after before validating them.
-- When passing the `Date` constructor, automatically converts all valid date values to a `Date` object.
 - `new` and `test` functions provided automatically on every new `schema`.
 - Works client-side or server-side.
 - Doesn't require a compilation step (so still works with `ts-node`, unlike `typia`).